epam/edp-gerrit-operator/docs/api.md

-GerritProjectAccess is the Schema for the gerrit project access API
+GerritProjectAccess is the Schema for the gerrit project access API.

 <table>
     <thead>